Kenneth Bonert

-Kenneth Bonert is a South African-Canadian writer.
+Kenneth Bonert (born 1972) is a South African-Canadian writer.
 His debut novel The Lion Seeker won both the 2013 National Jewish Book Award for Outstanding Debut Fiction and the 2013 Edward Lewis Wallant Award.
 The Lion Seeker was also a shortlisted nominee for the 2013 Governor General's Award for English-language Fiction, and the 2013 Amazon.ca First Novel Award.
 Bonert's second novel, The Mandela Plot, was released in 2018.

-Originally from Johannesburg, Bonert moved to Toronto, Ontario in 1989.

 Bonert has previously published short stories, including the Journey Prize nominee "Packers and Movers", as well as a novella, Peacekeepers, 1995, which appeared in McSweeney's.

+Early life

+Bonert was born and raised in Johannesburg, South Africa.
+He emigrated to Toronto, Ontario in 1989 with his parents.
+He studied journalism at Ryerson University.